 - Salt and pepper to taste

 - In the same skillet add the onions, carrots, celery, leek and parsnips.
 Add additional oil if necessary.
+Once the vegetables are tender, add the thyme and rosemary and str to combine.
+Cook for an additional 3 minutes and remove from heat.

 - Serve with currants and sliced almonds on top